 An employee serving in a position in which the requirements of the services performed are of a temporary nature shall be classified as a temporary employee for a period not to exceed twelve months.
-This classification includes, but is not limited to, personnel employed for seasonal peak workloads, emergency extra workloads, necessary vacation or leave of absence relief, or special investigative study workloads. -An employee placed on the District's payroll for a temporary period of time is considered a-Temporary employees arend is not eligible for fringe any benefits other than those mandated by law.
-However, an employee who is hired as a regular, full time employee after working on a temporary basis for more than three consecutive months will be eligible for medical, dental, vision and life insurance effective on the first day of the month following hiring by the District.-If a temporary employee is subsequently hired to full-time employment status, Ten actual date of hire to full-time status by the District, District however, will be the anniversary date for computation of leave accruals, salary increases and other benefits.
+This classification includes, but is not limited to, personnel employed for seasonal peak workloads, emergency extra workloads, necessary vacation or leave of absence relief, or special investigative study workloads.
+Temporary employees are not eligible for any benefits other than those mandated by law.
+If a temporary employee is subsequently hired to full-time employment status, the actual date of hire to full-time status by the District will be the anniversary date for computation of leave accruals